-- 5.1.19.6 FDP_IFF.1.6 The TSF shall explicitly deny an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly deny information flows]. - 5.1.20 FDP_ITC.1 Import of user data without security attributes - 5.1.20.1 FDP_ITC.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] when importing user data, controlled under the SFP, from outside of the TSC. - 5.1.20.2 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC. - 5.1.20.3 FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules]. - 5.1.21 FDP_RIP.2 Full residual information protection - 5.1.21.1 FDP_RIP.2.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [selection: allocation of the resource to] all objects.
+5.1.24 FDP_ITC.1 Import of user data without security attributes

+5.1.24.1 FDP_ITC.1.1 The TSF shall enforce the [assignment: Mandatory Access Control Policy] when importing unlabeled user data, controlled under the SFP [MAC policy], from outside the TSC.
+5.1.24.2 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC.
+5.1.24.3 FDP_ITC.1.3 The TSF shall enforce the following rules when importing unlabeled user data controlled under the SFP [MAC policy] from outside the TSC: [assignment: (a) Devices used to import data without security attributes cannot be used to import data with security attributes unless the change in device state is performed manually and is auditable.